taigroddy/hackintosh-MSI-GF63/README.md

 Step 4: Next, copy EFI in hackintosh-MSI-GF63 to USB and done. <br>

 # FIXED:
-AUDIO:
+AUDIO: <br>
 - OPTION 1: First, remove AppleHDA.kext in ~/Library/Extentions.
 Then, download "Hackintosh Vietnam Tool 1.9.6" with link https://taimienphi.vn/download-hackintosh-vietnam-tool-for-mac-39155.
 Finally, install sound with VoodooHDA (in Kexts->Sound->VoodooHDA) and restart when it's done.
 - OPTION 2: You can download VoodooHDA.kext ver2.8.7 and add it to Systemt->Library->Extentions->Kexts (replace it if it's realy existed).
+Note: <br>
-Note: If the twice options is not working, you should to use "Hackintosh Vietnam Tool 1.9.6" to repair it.
-The first, you need to remove the existing driver by installing all driver in Kexts->Sound, restart Clover and reinstall only VoodooHDA.
+If the both options is not working, you should to use "Hackintosh Vietnam Tool 1.9.6" to repair it.
+The first, you need to remove the existing driver by installing all driver in Kexts->Sound, restart Clover and then reinstall only VoodooHDA with the option 1.<br>
+Trackpad is jumping / lagging / skipping:
+- I don't know what is happen but the new version of VoodooI2C.kext (ver2.4.3) is the reason for that.
+So, you just need to use the old version (in my case is ver2.2.x).
+It's solved.